Władysław Skonecki: Career

+In 1955 he won 12 singles titles that season. some of which included the Austrian International Championships, the Beaulieu International Championships, the British Covered Court Championships, the Cannes Gallia Club Championship, the Monte Carlo Championships, the Riviera Championships, the South of France Championships, and the Sao Paulo International.

-In addition he won the British Covered Court Championships in 1955, the Central India Championships in 1955 and 1956, and the Ceylon Championships in 1955.
-Also in 1955 he won the South of France Championships In 1958 he won the West Berlin Championships.
+He also won the Central India Championships in 1955 and 1956, and the Ceylon Championships in 1955.
+Also in 1955 he won In 1958 he won the West Berlin Championships.
 He won his final tournament at the Polish Indoors in 1965.
 Skonecki played his final tournament at the Aix-en-Provence Golden Racket Trophy in Aix-en-Provence, France in 1967.
 He died in Vienna, Austria on 12 June 1983.